 The College strongly recommends that all employees and students sign-up for alert messages through the HCC Emergency Notification System (ENS) at login.haywood.edu and www.wlos.com in order to receive College closings/delays directly to a telephone.

-NOTE: Weather conditions may necessitate closing after 6:00 a.m. or after 2:00 p.m.
+NOTE: Weather conditions may necessitate closing after 6:00 a.m. or after 2:00 g m

-Adopted: 11-14-2017 Cross Reference: Procedure 3.2.11.1
+Cross Reference: Procedure 3.2.11.1